 Too much of a good thing.
 Are you over exfoliating?

-We all know its super important to exfoliate the skin, and keep the cellular turnover occurring, bringing fresh glowing skin to the surface.
+We all know it's super important to exfoliate the skin, and keep the cellular turnover occurring, bringing fresh glowing skin to the surface.
 But did you know, some of the most common skin sensitivities may actually be caused by over exfoliating the skin and causing it’s natural barriers to be compromised?

 The skin’s own natural barrier protects skin from environmental damage, bacteria, and excess UV exposure.
 When we compromise our skin’s ability to protect itself, we encourage infections, sensitivities and of course premature aging to occur.